So you’ve heard about search engine optimization (SEO).

 How does this relate to you and your content?

 It means that your content should be useful.
-This requires thinking about user intent when brainstorming content ideas.
+This requires thinking about users’ search intent when brainstorming content ideas.
 That is, what are users trying to accomplish when they Google something?

 High-ranking content tends to be reader-centric.
 It isn’t focused on making a sale; instead, it caters to readers’ needs.